gapotchenko/Gapotchenko.FX/README.md

     Guaranteed.
     Formal math makes this weak thinking impossible, and all the features provided by Gapotchenko.FX rigorously follow that strategy.
-    For example, `Gapotchenko.FX.Collections.Generic.AssociativeArray<TKey, TValue>` represents a collection of keys and values covering the full space of `TKey` type, while `System.Collections.Generic.Dictionary<TKey, TValue>` handles only an opinionated subset of values epically failing on a `null` `TKey` value "just because"
+    For example, `Gapotchenko.FX.Collections.Generic.AssociativeArray<TKey, TValue>` represents a collection of keys and values covering the full space of `TKey` type, while `System.Collections.Generic.Dictionary<TKey, TValue>` handles only an opinionated subset of values epically failing on a `null` `TKey`
   - **Better utilize the hardware and software capabilities of a host environment.**
     Many Gapotchenko.FX primitives are backed up by algorithms using OS and hardware acceleration.
     For example, CRC-32C checksum algorithm provided by `Gapotchenko.FX.Data.Integrity.Checksum.Crc32` module leverages a special CPU instruction that does fast CRC32 calculation in hardware, whenever possible